KRKleinberg/config-generator/README.md

 # Config Generator

-A single-file, offline browser tool that turns a template and a variable definition file into standardized Cisco IOS switch configurations.
+A single-file, offline browser tool that turns a Jinja template (and optional variable definitions) into standardized Cisco IOS switch configurations.
 Fill out a generated form, and the tool produces a clean, validated config ready to paste into a terminal.

 ## Features